PaulBraetz/Sphynx/README.md

 ## How To Use ##

 Rate based request rejection allocates an amount of requests to individual ip addresses.
 This amount is decremented everytime a request is received from the address and incremented according to the `RecoveryRate`.
-Whenever a given allocated amount is depleted, requests from the corresponding address will be rejected.
+Whenever a given allocated amount is depleted, requests from the corresponding address will be rejected until `RecoveryTime` has passed at least once.

 ### Default Sphynx ###